Summer driving advice: the high temperatures can cause breakdowns as well as your stress levels to rise.

 Check all your fluid levels: your oil, transmission, coolant, brake, power steering and windscreen fluids.

-Make sure your tyres are correctly inflated
+Make sure your tyres have the correct pressure

 When packing for a trip, don’t overload your car